Chances (TV series): Later episodes

 When Chances returned for its second season on 26 February 1992 at episode 79, only six of the original cast members remained; Barbara, Dan, Jack, Bill, Sharon, and Alex, who became the show's top-billed star with most storylines revolving around him and the intrigues of his new advertising agency, Inspirations.
 His partner at the agency, sultry and sarcastic Angela Sullivan (Patsy Stephen), who'd appeared from the second episode and become a regular after the time-jump, was promoted to second lead.

-Several new actors were brought into the regular cast, including Molly Brumm as the devious party girl Stephanie Ryan, Gerard Sont as pool boy and jewel thief Cal Lawrence, Ciri Thompson as the manipulative Imogen Lander, Karen Richards as photographer Madeline Wolf, Abigail as television sex expert Bambi Chute, Laurence Mah as mobster Bogart Lo, Katherine Li as Lilly Lo, Stephen Whittaker as advertising agent Sean Beckett, Danielle Fairclough as the ditzy Wanda Starcross.
-By this stage, the storyline straddled a fine line between reality and fantasy, however with the departures of Dan and Barbara in episode 111, the show went completely off the rails with episodes involving man-eating plants, devil worshippers, Israeli secret agents, ghosts, laser-wielding vampires, Asian Triads, a scantily-clad angel on a Harley Davidson motorcycle, and neo-Nazis hunting valuable Third Reich artifacts (in Melbourne).
+Several new actors were brought into the regular cast, including Molly Brumm as devious party girl Stephanie Ryan, Gerard Sont as pool boy and jewel thief Cal Lawrence, Ciri Thompson as the non-speaking (mute) Imogen Lander, Karen Richards as photographer Madeline Wolf, Abigail as television sex expert Bambi Chute, Laurence Mah as mobster Bogart Lo, Katherine Li as Lilly Lo (Bogart's manipulative daughter), Stephen Whittaker as advertising agent Sean Becker, and Danielle Fairclough as the ditzy virgin Wanda Starcross.

+By this stage, the storyline straddled a fine line between reality and fantasy, and even before the departures of Dan and Barbara in episode 111, the show went completely off the rails with episodes involving man-eating plants, devil worshippers, Israeli secret agents, ghosts, laser-wielding vampires, Asian Triads, a scantily-clad angel on a Harley Davidson motorcycle, and neo-Nazis hunting valuable Third Reich artifacts (in Melbourne).
 The aforementioned artifact, the "Eva Braun necklace", turns its wearer into an Egyptian Sun Goddess.
 The Age noted that Chances became "notorious" because of these campy elements, and while the radical changes provoked publicity, ratings did not improve.

+In other bizarre storylines, multi-billionaire Crowley Lander (possibly the son of Russia's "Mad Monk" Rasputin and the Czarina Alexandra) took control of Alex's body in an attempt to exchange their DNA; by this stage much of the action was taking place at the up-market brothel "Treasures" as well as at a private casino where the staff of Inspirations seemed to work all night before arriving at the ad agency the next morning.

+In other episodes, the Devil appeared in the form of a late career Elvis; and in a flashback to the 1930s the young Crowley Lander encouraged the young John F. Kennedy in his political ambitions and introduced him to Marilyn Monroe.
+It's also made clear that Lander planned Kennedy's assassination in Dallas in 1963.

-Eventually the show was moved to a late-night 11pm slot and the cast was reduced even further before the show was canceled.
+Eventually the show was moved to a late-night 11pm slot and the cast was reduced even further before the show was cancelled.
 In the finale, God made an appearance, speaking to Alex in the Melbourne library.